 Trials in 2012

 - PACT XPP technologies, AG v.
 Xilinx, Inc. and Avnet, Inc. (E.D.
-Tex.): On May 14, 2012, a jury in the Eastern District of Texas, Marshall Division, returned a verdict finding that two patents held by PACT were valid and were infringed by Xilinx and Avnet.
-The jury further found that Xilinx’s infringement was willful, and it awarded damages to PACT in the amount of $15,399,900.00.
-This was the eighteenth largest verdict in Texas for 2012.
+Tex.): On May 18, 2012, a jury in the Eastern District of Texas, Marshall Division, returned a verdict finding that two patents held by PACT were valid and were infringed by Xilinx and Avnet.
+The jury further found that Xilinx’s infringement was willful, and it awarded damages to PACT in the amount of $15.39 million.
+This was the 18th largest verdict in Texas for 2012, according to VerdictSearch.
 The District Court entered a Final Judgment of $43 million in favor of PACT after awarding prejudgment interest, enhanced damages and attorney’s fees.
 Click Here To See The Jury Verdict; Click Here To See The Final Judgment.

 Trials in 2011

 - Fractus, S.A. v.
 Samsung Electronics Co., Ltd. et al. (E.D.
-Tex.): On May 26, 2011, a jury in Tyler returned a verdict in favor of Fractus, S.A, an antenna company based in Barcelona, Spain, on all trial claims asserted against Samsung.
+Tex.): On May 23, 2011, a jury in Tyler returned a verdict in favor of Fractus, S.A, an antenna company based in Barcelona, Spain, on all trial claims asserted against Samsung.
 The claims were spread across four related patents in Fractus’ Multilevel Patent family, generally covering multiband antennas used in portable communication devices, such as cell phones.
 The jury found that Samsung infringed the claims literally and under the doctrine of equivalents, as well as finding Samsung’s infringement willful.
-After finding that Samsung had not proven the patent claims invalid, the jury entered a verdict in excess of $23M, which amounts approximately to 35 cents per antenna.
-This was the tenth largest jury verdict in Texas for 2011.
+After finding that Samsung had not proven the patent claims invalid, the jury entered a verdict in excess of $23M.
+This was the tenth largest jury verdict in Texas for 2011, according to VerdictSearch.
 A final judgment was entered in favor of Fractus for approximately $42 million dollars, after damages were enhanced.
 The HPC team representing Fractus included Michael Heim, Les Payne, and Micah Howe.
 The HPC team worked seamlessly with attorneys from Susman Godfrey (including Max Tribble, Justin Nelson, and Victoria Cook) and Ward & Smith (Johnny Ward) to produce this result.
 Prior to trial, the Fractus legal team also assisted in licensing the Fractus patent portfolio to other third parties, resulting in licensing fees approaching $70 million.
 Click Here To See The Jury Verdict; Click Here To See The Final Judgment.

 Other Representative Cases